apache/cloudstack-terraform-provider/website/docs/r/instance.html.markdown

 * `service_offering` - (Required) The name or ID of the service offering used for this instance.

+* `host_id` -  (Optional)  destination Host ID to deploy the VM to - parameter available for root admin only

+* `cluster_id` - (Optional) destination Cluster ID to deploy the VM to - parameter available for root admin only

 * `network_id` - (Optional) The ID of the network to connect this instance to.
 Changing this forces a new resource to be created.